Arnhem Land: Art

 The Aboriginal community of Yirrkala, just outside Nhulunbuy, is internationally known for bark paintings, promoting the rights of Indigenous Australians, and as the origin of the yidaki, or didgeridoo.
 The community of Gunbalanya (previously known as Oenpelli) in Western Arnhem Land is also notable for bark painting.
 The indigenous inhabitants also create temporary sand sculptures as part of their sacred rituals.

 Arnhem Land is also notable for Aboriginal rock art, some examples of which can be found at Ubirr Rock, Injalak Hill, and in the Canon Hill area.
 Some of these record the early years of European explorers and settlers, sometimes in such detail that Martini–Henry rifles can be identified.
 They also depict axes, and detailed paintings of aircraft and ships.
 One remote shelter, several hundred kilometres from Darwin, has a painting of the wharf at Darwin, including building and boats, and Europeans with hats and pipes, some apparently without hands (which they have in their trouser pockets).
 Near the East Alligator River crossing, a figure was painted of a man carrying a gun and wearing his hair in long pigtails down his back, characteristic of the Chinese labourers brought to Darwin in the late 19th century.

-One Yolngu prehistoric stone arrangement at Maccasans Beach near Yirrkala shows the layout of the Makassan praus used for trepang (sea cucumber) fishing in the area.
+One Yolngu prehistoric stone arrangement at Macassans Beach near Yirrkala shows the layout of the Makassan praus used for trepang (sea cucumber) fishing in the area.
 This was a legacy of Yolngu trade links with the people on the Indonesian island of Sulawesi.
 The trading relationship antedated European settlement by some 200 years.

 Aboriginal artists in Arnhem Land are primarily represented by Aboriginal Art Centres, nonprofit, community-owned organisations.
 In East Arnhem Land, primarily Yolngu Matha-speaking artists are promoted by Buku-Larrnggay Mulka in Yirrkala, Bula'bula Arts in Ramingining, Elcho Island Arts and Crafts on Elcho Island, Gapuwiyak Culture and Arts in Gapuwiyak and Milingimbi Art and Culture on Milingimbi Island.
 In Central Arnhem Land, Maningrida Arts & Culture in Maningrida promotes the work of a diverse range of Kuninjku, Burarra, and Gurrgoni artists, amongst others.
 In West Arnhem Land, Injalak Arts in Gunbalanya represents mainly Kunwinjku artists.
 Ngukurr Arts is located on the Roper River in Southern Arnhem Land.
 Art is also produced on the many islands of Arnhem Land, and there are art centres on the Anindilyakwa speaking Groote Eylandt (Anindilyakwa Art) and the Maung speaking Goulburn Islands (Mardbalk Arts & Crafts).